Jane’s Addiction Albums Ranked in Order of Awesomeness

 After signing to Warner Bros. during the late '80s, the band released two studio albums that would help define not only their own singular sound but the wave of alternative to follow.
 Farrell brought the word "Lollapalooza" into the mainstream lexicon in 1991 by founding the seminal music festival – providing a platform for bands like Pearl Jam, Nine Inch Nails and Red Hot Chili Peppers.
 But the festival also brought attention to Jane's Addiction, who headlined the first installment of Lollapalooza then broke up shortly after.

 During the next two decades, Jane's Addiction would return several times for reunion tours and a pair of new studio albums, but the effect their earliest music had on the alternative landscape is incalculable.
 All told, they've only released four studio albums (which is why we're including a handful of compilations and live albums in this installment of Worst to First), but each have caused at least mild reverberations throughout the rock world.
-Check out our rankings in the gallery above.
+Check out our rankings in the below.